Curling: Curling stone

-The granite for the stones comes from two sources: Ailsa Craig, an island located in the Firth of Clyde off the Ayrshire coast of Scotland, and the Trefor Granite Quarry, North of the Llŷn Peninsula, Gwynedd in Wales.
+The granite for the stones comes from two sources: Ailsa Craig, an island located in the Firth of Clyde off the Ayrshire coast of Scotland, and the Trefor Granite Quarry, north of the Llŷn Peninsula, Gwynedd in Wales.
 These locations provide four variations in colour known as Ailsa Craig Common Green, Ailsa Craig Blue Hone, Blue Trefor and Red Trefor.

 Blue Hone has very low water absorption, which prevents the action of repeatedly freezing water from eroding the stone.
-Ailsa Craig Common Green is a lesser quality granite than Blue Hone.
+While the comparably lesser quality Ailsa Craig Common Green granite falls off naturally and can just be picked from the site, Blue Hone requires dislodging from the cliff face.
 In the past, most curling stones were made from Blue Hone, but the island is now a wildlife reserve, and the quarry is restricted by environmental conditions that exclude blasting.